mhausenblas/school-explorer/README.md

 ### API
 Determine remaining API components and implement them:

-Upcoming age groups
-Demographics for school's area
+ * provide `schoolGrade_label` in enrolment?school_id and sort it by grade

 ### Data
-Finalize dataset for school
+Finalize dataset for school.

 ### Server
 Setup to include Apache, Fuseki, Lucene (LARQ)